Transitions of Care

 1.0

-Identify Patients at Risk for Poor Transitions
+Identify Patients at Risk for Ineffective Transitions of Care

 Health care entities can meet this standard through evidence of the following essential health risk identification elements: